-When the time came, my partner had her ovarian puncture, and we chose the perfect donor from the bank that they also have here, everything was ready and I was a bundle of nerves!
+When the time came, my partner had her egg retrieval, and we chose the perfect donor from the bank that they also have here, everything was ready and I was a bundle of nerves!
 Then they implanted the embryo in my womb, there are no words to describe that magical moment, when they put it in I saw a sparkle on the screen, like a little star shining there.

 I had a pregnancy test and it was positive, but there was no embryo.
 That was something so strong, I still remember it and it's hard for me a little bit; that's the strongest part of all this, not the injections, not the waiting, doing everything, getting your hopes up and everything falling apart in a second when there's nothing on the ultrasound.